-We set the minimum feed-in tariffs that your energy company pays you for power you export to the grid (via sources including solar panels).
+We set the minimum feed-in tariffs that your energy company pays you for power you export to the grid.

 Minimum feed-in tariff

-The single rate feed-in tariff applies regardless of the time of day or day of the week.
-This tariff will apply from 1 July 2018.
+The flat rate feed-in tariff applies regardless of the time of day or day of the week.

-Under the time varying tariff, customers will be credited between 7.1 cents and 29.0 cents per kilowatt hour of electricity exported, depending on the time of day.
-This tariff will apply from 1 July 2018.
+Under the time-varying feed-in tariffs, customers are credited between 5.0 cents and 7.1 cents per kilowatt hour of electricity exported, depending on the time of day.

 The time-varying tariff for certain times of day is outlined in this table:

 |Period||Weekday||Weekend||Rate: cents per kilowatt hour (c/kWh)|

 |Overnight||10 pm to 7 am||10 pm to 7 am||7.1 c/kWh|

 |Day||7 am to 3 pm, 9 pm to 10 pm||7 am to 10 pm||5.0 c/kWh|

 We have reviewed the minimum feed-in tariffs to apply from 1 July 2022